 WHY GO: Fairfield CT, home to Fairfield University, is not a “classic” tourist town, but that’s what we love about it.
-Sometimes, and in this case, off-the-beaten-path is a big win for those hoping to avoid crowds and discover something new.
+Sometimes, and in this case, off-the-beaten-path is a big win for those hoping to avoid crowds and discover something new on the Connecticut coastline.

-All this history can be found in compact Fairfield Museum, which moved into its new contemporary, airy home in 2012.
-Up for a bit of art education?
-Head to Fairfield University and its Art Museum, split in two.
-(Currently closed to the public due to Covid – it will reopen at a date to be determine).
-Afterwards, shop for hours in chain and indie stores, and then stay over in a lovely inn built in New England style.
+All this history can be found in compact Fairfield Museum.
+For some art education, head to Fairfield University and its Art Museum, split in two.
+Afterwards, hit the beach, rent a boat (with Captain), and/or shop for hours in chain and indie stores, and then stay over in a lovely inn built in New England style.
 Read on.

 Things to Do In Fairfield CT